pourmalek/covir2/20210416/Stata code changes in this update.md

-Stata code changes in this update
+* Stata code changes in this update

-code for IHME bypasses Operating Command determination by using -change directory-
+Code for IHME bypasses Operating Command determination by using -cd- change directory.

-identification of peak dates and values are retired
+Identification of peak dates and values are retired.

+Do Farsi graphs are retired; selected English graphs do show Hijri dates.